devbecode/projeto-vidrelo-server/README.md

   yarn start:dev
 ```

-- Finally just run the migrations to create the database's tables \*(if you don't have them already):
+- Finally just run the migrations to create the database's tables(Isn't necessary if you already runt it before):

 ```bash
   yarn typeorm migration:run